 - aim to reply to simple queries from members of the public directing them to an appropriate page on GOV.UK

-- do not discuss personal details via our social media channels and will ask customers to contact us via phone or email in these instances
+- do not discuss personal details via our social media channels and will ask customers to contact us by phone or email in these instances

 - will read all @replies and direct messages, and ensure that any emerging themes or helpful suggestions are passed to the relevant colleagues in DVLA

-- cannot engage on issues of party politics or answer questions which break the rules of the Civil Service Code
+- cannot engage on issues of party politics, or answer questions which break the rules of the Civil Service Code or general house rules

 - make no commitment to respond to every individual comment or post